steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/01_Explore_Your_Environment/README.md

 EasyTravel has been HaveFun Company flagship application for a long time but it is now due for an overhaul in order for it to stay competitive.
 It evolved from a monolith app to a 3-tiers app (frontend-backend/app-server/database) and later a tentative migration to SOA, which was never fully achieved.

-The lastest decisions have been to progressively re-architecture it to microservices.
+The latest decisions have been to progressively re-architecture it to microservices.
 The first step was to lift and shift it to containers and run it in our Kubernetes cluster.

 Play around!
-You can run some tramsactions from the browser (click on the link from `your very own dashboard`).
+You can run some transactions from the browser (click on the link from `your very own dashboard`).

 ![easytravel-screen1](../../assets/images/easytravel-screen1.png)
 ![easytravel-screen2](../../assets/images/easytravel-screen2.png)